Flank/flank-dashboard/docs/16_dependencies_licenses.md

 # References
 > Link to supporting documentation, GitHub tickets, etc.

 - [Software license](https://en.wikipedia.org/wiki/Software_license)
 - [Dart package dependencies](https://dart.dev/tools/pub/dependencies)

 # Motivation
 > What problem is this project solving?

-Find the plugin's license used in the monorepo quickly.
+Quickly find a dependency and license of this dependency used in a Metrics component.

 # Goals
 > Identify success metrics and measurable goals.